-You can apply for this card by clicking the Apply Now button below.
+You can apply for the Discover it Secured Card securely on Discover’s website.
 Discover will check your credit reports from the major bureaus, along with other financial information.

 You’ll need to provide your bank account number and your bank’s routing number to finish the application.
 If approved, you’ll need to pay the required security deposit.
 If you don’t have a bank account, take a look at the OpenSky Secured Visa below.

 If the Discover it Secured Card doesn’t seem like the best option for you, or if you just want to know about other secured cards out there, take a look at these alternatives we’ve compiled below.

 Do you use this card?
 How do you like it?
 Leave your own review of the Discover it Secured Credit Card below, we’d love to hear from you!

 Brendan has been writing about personal finance for over eight years, and is now taking on the challenge of bringing high quality credit education to the masses.
 He makes sure that Credit Card Insider is covering the most important credit topics transparently and precisely, and that we have up-to-date reviews of credit cards so you can find cards that are right for you.

 Do you have a correction, tip, or suggestion for a new post?
 Contact us here.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.